Hello Daydreamers!

 I love and always recommend Beacon 3-in-1 advanced glue.

-Let the topper dry for a little bit, and turn it around to glue the cake topper stick (I actually used lollipop sticks).
-The idea is to place the stick in the middle of the design; you want it in a place where you can’t really see it when you are holding it.
+Let the topper dry for a little bit, and turn it around to glue the cake topper stick (I used lollipop sticks).
+The idea is to place the stick in the middle of the design; you want it where you can’t see it when you are holding it.

 Further, in this article, I have some examples of where I had to use two sticks.